What are the benefits of pulmonary rehabilitation?

 How do I enroll?

-An order from your physician is required to attend pulmonary rehabilitation.
-Click here for our referral form.
+A referral form from your physician is required to attend pulmonary rehabilitation.

 Are there any tests or evaluations prior to starting rehabilitation?

 Before starting rehabilitation, you will have a PFT (pulmonary function test) if one was not done within the last three months.
 Then you will be scheduled to meet with a respiratory therapist who will evaluate your respiratory status.
 This includes an inspiratory muscle test and a walk to evaluate oxygen needs and shortness of breath.
 This evaluation takes about 90 minutes.
 If indicated, you will then be scheduled to meet with a physical therapist who will assess your balance, gait, muscle strength and address any orthopedic limitations you might have.